 reported on Thursday, January 06, 2011

 Buying a 2010 Honda Civic Sdn, and saving $2000 off of MSRP.

-Car Cost Canada contact was good and price deal was straight forward, however the rep. at dealer was slow to respond questions and slow to return call if ever once I have sign the purchase agreement.
+Car Cost Canada contact was good and price deal was straight forward, however the rep. at dealer was slow to respond to questions and slow to return call if ever.
+Once I have signed the purchase agreement.